After Graduation - Alumni

 Recent Graduates include:

-John Cook (2013) is in Australia, pursuing the PhD at the University of New South Wales Armidale, following up on his Muskingum University research on the biomechanics of locomotion in the extinct giant short-faced kangaroo Procoptodon goliah.
-He recently presented his work thus far at the Society of Vertebrate Paleontology meeting in Berlin, Germany.
+John Cook (2013) is in Australia, completing a PhD in the FEARlab at the University of New South Wales Armidale, following up on his Muskingum University research on the biomechanics of locomotion in the extinct giant short-faced kangaroo Procoptodon goliah.

-Elizabeth Bullard (2012) is pursuing MS in invertebrate paleontology at the University of Cincinnati, and is continuing work on a publication with Dr. Rodland on the bioerosion of modern Brazilian brachiopods by kleptoparasitic worms, with implications for rheotaxic behavior (orienting towards currents for feeding).
-Her MS thesis work investigates the ecology, paleoecology, taphonomy and conservation biology of terrestrial gastropods in the Canary Islands, and will attend a summer program in the Bahamas to study taphonomy and ecology in a modern warm-water carbonate reef.
+Elizabeth Bullard (2012) recently completed her MS in invertebrate paleontology at the University of Cincinnati), investigating the ecology, paleoecology, taphonomy and conservation biology of terrestrial gastropods in the Canary Islands, and participated in a summer program (2015) in the Bahamas to study taphonomy and ecology in a modern warm-water carbonate reef.
+She is now starting the PhD at the University of California in San Diego, and plans to continue research in marine ecology & paleoecology in the Division of Biological Sciences.

-Alex Thomas (2012) work as a hydrogeologist for Eagon & Associates.
+Alex Thomas (2012) works as a hydrogeologist for Eagon & Associates.

 Tanya Jones (2012) works for Cardno ATC as a staff scientist in environmental geology.

-Heather Stoller (2011) recently completed her MS in Geoscience at the University of Nevada, Las Vegas.
+Heather Stoller (2011) completed her MS in Geoscience at the University of Nevada, Las Vegas.
 Her thesis work is focused on recently discovered dinosaur trackways in the Red Rock Canyon Conservation Area and Valley of Fire State Park.
-Over the summer of 2012, she also worked for a geotechnical and environmental consulting company based in Las Vegas.
+Since 2012, she has worked for geotechnical and environmental consulting companies in Nevada, Oregon and California.

 Les Morris (1968) CF Moses Award Winner